 Summary: Have you considered the differences in equipment used for thin film distillation?
-In this article, we compare the benefits and detriments of wiped film distillation to short path distillation equipment for CBD oil and cannabis processing.
+In this article, we compare the benefits and detriments of wiped film distillation to short path distillation equipment for CBD oil processing.

 Throughput, cost, scalability, quality of the product, maintenance, automation, GMP compliance and overall efficiency are just a few of the things that producers need to scrutinize when considering equipment for molecular distillation.

 In this article, we compare and contrast the different thin film distillation techniques that are in widespread use to produce CBD distillate and show how wiped film distillation is a clear winner for scalable, GMP operations.

 Comparison of Wiped Film, Short Path and Thin Film Distillation Equipment

 The following table is a summary of the results from this review.
 It compares desirable features for short path distillation SPD, thin film short path distillation, and our clearSTILL wiped film evaporator distillation technology and rates each technique accordingly.

 Table 1.
 Comparison of review rating for short path distillation, thin film distillation, and clearSTILL distillation equipment.

 |Data & Batch Logging||+||+||+++++|